partikelir/technocrat/readme.md

 ## LICENSE

 Copyright 2012-2014 [Alexander Synaptic](http://alexandersynaptic.com).
-Licensed under the GPLv3: http://www.gnu.org/licenses/gpl.txt
+The `master` branch is licensed under the [GPLv3](http://www.gnu.org/licenses/gpl.txt); all branches specific to my own personal projects are *not* released under a FOSS license.

 Please link back to [my web site](http://synapticism.com) and/or [this GitHub repository](https://github.com/synapticism/pendrell) if you make use of this theme!